kizniche/Mycodo/mycodo-manual.md

 relatively short periods of time (hours/days/weeks).
 Select a time frame to view data and continually updating data from new sensor measurements.
 Multiple graphs can be created on one page that enables a dashboard to be created of graphed sensor data.
-Each graphs may have one or more sensor measurement, relay duration, or PID setpoint rendered onto it.
+Each graph may have one or more sensor measurement, output duration, or PID setpoint rendered onto it.
 Several live graph options exist, such as the time period (x-axis) and line colors, as well as navigation and data/image export options.
 To edit graph options, select the plus sign on the top-right of a graph.